jupyter-book/mystmd/packages/jtex/docs/pandoc-comparison.md

 jtex render my_content.tex --template arxiv --frontmatter frontmatter.yml
 ```

-It is also possible to use Pandoc to create LaTeX templates, and there are a number of decisions that `jtex` has taken.
+It is also possible to use Pandoc to create $\LaTeX$ templates, and there are a number of decisions that `jtex` has taken.
 Specifically, `jtex` was designed with:

-- an easy to read syntax that stands out against LaTeX
+- an easy to read syntax that stands out against $\LaTeX$
 - full template creation, without needing inheritance, default partials, or any other default decisions
 - a well-used templating language, `jinja`, with full support for variables and control-flow
 - entirely web-friendly langauges (no `lua` filters!)